aarons-talks/2021-01-12-App-Innovation-Webinar/demo2/README.md

 - Reports to KEDA whether, and how it should scale the aforementioned `Deployment`

 >The `KEDA-HTTP` software we'll be using in this demo is alpha status.
 This demo will be based on a [prototype implementation](https://github.com/osscda/kedahttp).
 The first beta release will be available later this month (January 2021) or early next (February 2021) in [this repository](https://github.com/kedacore/http-add-on).

+## Demo Instructions

+This demo is based on several repositories and custom-compiled code, so is difficult to replicate right now.
+It's intended to show the power of KEDA and the new KEDA-HTTP project.

+Please watch the [KEDA-HTTP](https://github.com/kedacore/http-add-on) repository for developments in the next few weeks.
+We'll be releasing a beta soon, at which point it will be possible to take full advantage of this technology.